Peter Parker (Marvel Cinematic Universe): Characterization

-Another change is Parker's close paternal relationship with Stark.
+Another change is Peter's close paternal relationship with Stark.
 This was partially adapted from the limited series Civil War, its three-issue prelude on The Amazing Spider-Man by J. Michael Straczynski until their fallout.
 In the Ultimate Marvel Universe, Spider-Man and Iron Man share a trainer-trainee relationship.
-Some critics disliked Parker's reliance on Stark, as opposed to previous cinematic portrayals of Spider-Man showing the character as more self-reliant; several of Parker's proper Spider-Man suits in the MCU are also designed by Stark, or built by Parker with Stark Industries technology, whereas in the comics Parker designed and constructed much of his suits entirely by himself while Stark only made the Iron Spider armor.
+Some critics disliked Peter's reliance on Stark, as opposed to previous cinematic portrayals of Spider-Man showing the character as more self-reliant; several of Peter's proper Spider-Man suits in the MCU are also designed by Stark, or built by Peter with Stark Industries technology, whereas in the comics Peter designed and constructed much of his suits entirely by himself while Stark only made the Iron Spider armor.

-Parker's relationship with Gwen Stacy does not exist in the MCU, instead he falls in love with Michelle "MJ" Jones-Watson (Zendaya) a fellow school student after his previous crush, high school senior Liz, moves away.
+Peter's relationship with Gwen Stacy does not exist in the MCU, instead he falls in love with Michelle "MJ" Jones-Watson (Zendaya) a fellow school student after his previous crush, high school senior Liz, moves away.
 Although MJ is an original character, Spider-Man: Homecoming co-screenwriter John Francis Daley stated that she was intended as a reinvention of Mary Jane Watson and that the nickname was an homage to her.
-The Osborns, including Parker's best friend from the comics Harry Osborn, his father Norman Osborn and their company Oscorp doesn't exist in MCU as stated in Spider-Man: No Way Home by Norman Osborn from Sam Raimi's Spider-Man trilogy to May Parker.
-Ned Leeds is instead shown to be Parker's best friend, who in the comics is The Hobgoblin.
+The Osborns, including Peter's best friend from the comics Harry Osborn, his father Norman Osborn and their company Oscorp doesn't exist in MCU as stated in Spider-Man: No Way Home by Norman Osborn from Sam Raimi's Spider-Man trilogy to May Parker.
+Ned Leeds is instead shown to be Peter's best friend, who in the comics is The Hobgoblin.